• Skip to main content

 I topped them with an avocado, corn and tomato salsa but you can use any seasonal vegetables or enjoy them just as is.

-Whew.
-That was a lot of words for a very simple recipe.
 Except for the crabmeat, you probably have most of the ingredients for this recipe at home already.
+The avocado, corn and tomatoes add a pop of fresh summer flavor and makes this a complete meal or heavy appetizer.

 Healthier Crab Cakes with avocado salsa in back